digihistch24/abstract-template/README.md

 3. **Access and Edit Your Abstract:**
    - In your new repository, navigate to the `abstract-template` folder.
    - Find the `index.qmd` file and click on it.
-   - Click the pencil icon (edit) in the top right corner of the file view to begin editing.
+   - Click the pencil icon (edit) in the top-right corner of the file view to begin editing.

 4. **Commit Your Changes:**
    - After making your edits, scroll to the bottom of the page.